 Pairing Caviar with Classic Holiday Flavors

 What makes caviar especially interesting during the Fourth of July is how it contrasts with traditional American cookout flavors.
-Smoked meats, grilled seafood, and corn-based dishes all benefit from the addition of a small, briny accent.
-A spoonful of caviar on a buttered corn blini, for example, transforms a familiar summer ingredient into something unexpectedly refined.
-Even a simple deviled egg gains a new dimension when topped with a few pearls.
+American Summertime favorites like lobster rolls, hotdogs, corndogs, steak, fries, chip spreads all benefit from the addition of a small, briny accent.
+Even a simple deviled egg gains a new dimension when topped with a few pearls...
+Caviar + fried chicken is a match made in heaven!
+Want something fresh to help beat the heat?
+Cucumber boats topped with chive cream cheese and smoked trout roe or salmon roe might hit just right on a sweltering summer day!

 Creating a Moment, Not Just a Menu